 Over the past few years, cell therapy – in the form of growth factors, cell multiplication, and stem cells – have been the hottest area of potential innovation in many areas of medicine.
 Hair transplantation is no exception, and we are at the forefront in developing these applications.

-To learn more about PRP, as well as other innovations the Foundation doctors are bringing to their work, please contact us.
+To learn more about PRP as well as other innovations the Foundation doctors are bringing to their work, please contact us.

 MORE ABOUT PLATELET RICH PLASMA (PRP)

-Developed by a research scientist colleague, PRP is obtained from a small amount of the patient’s blood by spinning it in a centrifuge at such high speeds that it isolates the platelets (the body’s mediator of healing) and growth factor proteins.
+PRP is obtained from a small amount of the patient’s blood by spinning it in a centrifuge at such high speeds that it isolates the platelets (the body’s mediator of healing) and growth factor proteins.
 The PRP and growth factors can then be utilized in several ways to enhance the results of the hair transplant procedure:

-•Added to the scalp where hairs are transplanted, decreasing bleeding and bruising, accelerating healing, and reducing shock hair loss, meaning patients look better sooner after the procedure
+- Added to the scalp where hairs are transplanted, decreasing bleeding and bruising, accelerating healing, and reducing shock hair loss, meaning patients look better sooner after the procedure

-•Speeding up and increasing the percentage of transplanted hair growth
+- Speeding up and increasing the percentage of transplanted hair growth

-•Better healing of the donor site incision and FUE donor sites – this is where PRP seem to be particularly effective
+- Better healing of the donor site incision and FUE donor sites – this is where PRP seem to be particularly effective

-Pictured above are results of a PRP stand-alone procedure.
+Pictured above are results of a PRP with ACell stand-alone procedure.
 This patient underwent one session of PRP therapy in our office and the photos were taken 8 months apart.
 Note these results may not happen in all patients, but are becoming more and more common.

 As part of our commitment to state of the art care, PRP is now provided with the hair transplant procedure for any patient who desires or is appropriate for it.
-Furthermore, as the addition to the scalp of PRP can thicken thinning hairs and help reawaken dormant hairs, PRP is also offered as a stand-alone procedure as a treatment for male and female pattern hair loss, where it is occasionally effective in slowing down shedding or active hair loss.
+Furthermore, as the addition to the scalp of PRP can thicken thinning hairs and help reawaken dormant hairs, PRP is also offered as a stand-alone procedure as a treatment for male and female pattern hair loss, where it can be effective in slowing down shedding or active hair loss.
 Your doctor and/or patient advisor can answer any questions you have about this therapy.

 What is PRP?

 PRP stands for platelet rich plasma.
 Blood, in addition to red and white blood cells contains platelets, rich in growth factors and are the most potent healers of the body.
 Growth factors promote healing by restoring the normal architecture and strength of the tissue.
-In a PRP injection, the patient’s own blood is processed at high speeds (we use the state-of-the-art Angel® system), resulting in higher concentrations of the patient’s own platelets with growth and healing factors, which are then injected to promote healing, increase local blood flow, and stimulate hair follicles to grow healthier.
+In a PRP injection, the patient’s own blood is processed at high speeds (we use a state-of-the-art system), resulting in higher concentrations of the patient’s own platelets with growth and healing factors, which are then injected to promote healing, increase local blood flow, and stimulate hair follicles to grow healthier.

 Is PRP new?